enzos3/ITCrowd-Test/README.md

 This Node.js application is a simple CRUD (Create, Read, Update, Delete) server using Express.js and MongoDB (with Mongoose) for data storage.
 Here's a brief overview of the main components and functionality:

+PS: The server could have up to 40s delay in make a the first response, when you enter on the website for the first time.

 `Dependencies`:

 [express]: A web application framework for Node.js.